IS CBD OIL SAFE TO USE?

-Traditionally, cannabis is consumed by smoking the plant’s dry flowers.
-However, it is also possible to extract the cannabis plant’s oil, allowing for incredible innovation in the types of cannabis products that can be created.
+When most people envision using cannabis, their first thought is likely someone smoking the plant’s dry flowers.
+However, smoking cannabis is not the only way to experience the benefits of cannabis.
+It is also possible to extract the cannabis plant’s oil, allowing for incredible innovation in the types of cannabis products that can be created.

 What is Cannabis Oil?